tharunsikhinam/data-512/data-512-a2/README.md

 - countries with highest and lowest proportion of high quality articles
 - rank geographic regions by articles per person and proportion of high quality articles

-Data acquisition, processing and analysis steps are all recorded in this IPython Notebook
+Data acquisition, processing and analysis steps are all recorded in this (IPython Notebook)[./hcds-a2-bias.ipynb]

 ## Directory Structure